Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample1_basic_azure_databricks_environment/README.md

 ## 1. Solution Overview

-It is a recommended pattern for modern cloud-native applications to automate platform provisioning to achieve consistent, repeatable deployments using Infrastructure as Code (IaC).
+It is a recommended pattern for enterprise applications to automate platform provisioning to achieve consistent, repeatable deployments using Infrastructure as Code (IaC).
 This practice is highly encouraged by organizations that run multiple environments such as Dev, Test, Performance Test, UAT, Blue and Green production environments, etc. IaC is also very effective in managing deployments when the production environments are spread across multiple regions across the globe.

 Tools like Azure Resource Manager (ARM), Terraform, and the Azure Command Line Interface (CLI) enable you to declaratively script the cloud infrastructure and use software engineering practices such as testing and versioning while implementing IaC.